Video game market in China

 Even with the popularity of IOS, Android is still the most popular mobile operating system across China.
-However, due to Chinas regulation laws, Google play is inaccessible, therefore, there is a multitude of alternative app stores to download from.
-Currently, there are over 200 app stores in China, with the top ones being tencent Myapp, 360 mobile assistants, Baidu mobile assistant, MIUI app store and Huawei app store.
+However, due to China regulation laws, Google play is inaccessible, therefore, there is a multitude of alternative app stores to download from.
+Currently, there are over 200 app stores in China, with the top ones being Tencent Myapp, 360 mobile assistants, Baidu mobile assistant, MIUI app store, and Huawei app store.

 How to market your video game in the Chinese market?

-Mobile gaming has been very successful in recent years, making China an attractive market not only for game lovers, but also for brands that want to enter the Chinese market and market their video game.
+Mobile gaming has been very successful in recent years, making China an attractive market not only for game lovers but also for brands that want to enter the Chinese market and market their video games.

 Here there are successful steps to follow to market your video game in China :